 Are even the smallest desks still too big for your remote office?
 Try getting creative with how you search for home office furniture.

 If all you need is a simple laptop and a place to put your coffee cup, consider searching for a nice TV tray or entryway table.
 These items tend to run much smaller than compact desks, but can still provide the necessary function you need: a place to work.

 Traditional home lighting can often feel dark when trying to get into work mode, which can leave you feeling tired and sluggish throughout the day.
 Thankfully, there are plenty of good lamps that take up minimal space, and will provide the light you need to get into the zone.
 You might even consider investing in a sun lamp, which recreates the benefits of direct sunlight, indoors.

 Since you can’t just close the door when you need to focus, you’ll have to find a way to shut out the rest of your home.
 Noise canceling headphones are a great tool for this.
 Find ones that fully cover your ears, as these do the best job of creating a sense of isolation.

-Looking for more ways to improve your remote work lifestyle?
+Looking for more ways to improve your work from home lifestyle?
 Considering the all-new Basecamp.
 An all-in-one system for working remotely, Basecamp has everything you need to do your best work.
 Best of all, you can get started for free in just 30 seconds.
 What have you got to lose?